Lissy93/dashy/docs/widgets.md

 [AnonAddy](https://anonaddy.com/) is a free and open source mail forwarding service.
 Use it to protect your real email address, by using a different alias for each of your online accounts, and have all emails land in your normal inbox(es).
 Supports custom domains, email replies, PGP-encryption, multiple recipients and more

 This widget display email addresses / aliases from AnonAddy.
 Click an email address to copy to clipboard, or use the toggle switch to enable/ disable it.
-Shows usage stats (bandwidth, used aliases etc), as well as total messages recieved, blocked and sent.
+Shows usage stats (bandwidth, used aliases etc), as well as total messages received, blocked and sent.
 Works with both self-hosted and managed instances of AnonAddy.

 <p align="center"><img width="400" src="https://i.ibb.co/ZhfyRdV/anonaddy.png" /></p>